 In 2009 the Centre received national recognition by Cancer Research UK as a cancer centre of excellence.
-Cambridge is a Cancer Research UK major centres, along with Manchester and City of London, within a network of 14 translational research centres across the UK.
+Cambridge is a Cancer Research UK Major Centre, along with Manchester and City of London, within a network of seven translation research centres across the UK.

-In 2012 Comprehensive Cancer Centre status was awarded by the Organization of European Cancer Institutes (OECI), a network of organisations aiming to improve the quality of cancer care and translational research across Europe and beyond its borders.
+In 2012 Cambridge was awarded Comprehensive Cancer Centre status by the Organization of European Cancer Institutes (OECI), a network of organisations aiming to improve the quality of cancer care and translational research across Europe and beyond its borders.
 The award, re-accredited in 2020, reflects the quality and breadth of our research and our clinical service.
 We are the second accredited Comprehensive Cancer Centre in the UK and the only one in Europe based around a general hospital rather than a specialist cancer hospital.

 Cancer is also a key research focus for the University of Cambridge and has been designated as an Interdisciplinary Research Centre.
 These are established cross-School initiatives that have demonstrated a critical mass of academic support in at least three Schools and have the explicit endorsement of the University’s Research Policy Committee.

 Creating a cancer centre